Spies of No Country

 Spies of No Country: Secret Lives at the Birth of Israel is a book by Matti Friedman published in March 2019.

-Spies of No Country is about a pre-independence Zionist intelligence unit, the "Arab Section," that operated inside the territory of the French Mandate for Syria and the Lebanon towards the end of the British Mandate for Palestine.
+Spies of No Country is about a pre-Israeli independence Zionist intelligence unit, the "Arab Section," that operated inside the territory of the French Mandate for Syria and the Lebanon towards the end of the British Mandate for Palestine.

 Synopsis

 Spies is the story of four Mizrachi men.
 They were not related to one another despite the fact that three of them shared a surname.
-They were Gamliel Cohen and Isaac Shoshan, who grew up in Syria, Havakuk Cohen from Yemen, Yakuba Cohen, from Palestine.
+They were Gamliel Cohen and Isaac Shoshan, who grew up in Syria, Havakuk Cohen from Yemen, Yakuba Cohen, from Mandatory Palestine.
 All four were native Arabic speakers.
 They operated as mista'arvim, "Ones Who Become Like Arabs," but Friedman raises an interesting question, "They were native to the Arab world," Friedman writes, "as native as Arabs.
 If the key to belonging to the Arabic nation was the Arabic language, as the Arab nationalists claimed, they were inside.
 So were they really...pretending to be Arabs, or were they pretending to be people who weren't Arabs pretending to be Arabs?"